-Should your organization implement a data lake or data warehouse?
+Trying to decide on a data lake vs. data warehouse for your organization?
 As Kelle O’Neal, CEO and founder of First San Francisco Partners, pointed out during her presentation at the DATAVERSITY® 2017 Enterprise Analytics Online Conference, you don’t need to choose just one: Many organizations use both a data lake and data warehouse.

 That’s because data lakes and data warehouses essentially complement each other, said O’Neal: “We talk about it as data lake vs. data warehouse, but the reality is that it’s not a versus.
 It’s not an either/or.
 There are many shades of grey in between.
 You can start with a data warehouse and blend it into a data lake, or you can start with a data lake and blend it into a data warehouse.”

 The key to success, said O’Neal, is to understand how and when to use each one based on your organization’s requirements and ability to fulfill those requirements.